PFC-Validator/terra-rust/README.md

 This is a WIP.

-no security audit has been performed.
+No security audit has been performed.

 ## Randomness
 The API is currently using random numbers via
 `
 let mut rng = rand::thread_rng();
 `
+## Disclaimer

 This may steal your money.